 Who we need

-- Inviting others to become involved with our foundation in a way that is meaningful to them.
+- Promote Heart & Stroke’s (H&S) mission, and invite others to become involved with our foundation in a way that is meaningful to them

-- Recognizing and growing volunteer partnerships and community support relationships.
+- Develop, maintain, engage, recognize and grow volunteer partnerships and community supporter relationships

 What’s in it for you?
 Heart.